Tucker's 2 HRs, 4 RBIs fall short, Astros lose Series opener

 In the bottom half, he came to the plate with one out following Alex Bregman’s double off David Robertson and struck out.

-Aledmys Diaz hit a game-ending grounder with two on, and the Astros lost Game 1 of the Series, just as they did in 2005, 2017, 2019 and last year.
+Aledmys Diaz hit a game-ending grounder with runners at second and third, and the Astros lost Game 1 of the Series just as they did in 2005, 2017, 2019 and last year.

+“I think this team, we have an ability when our back’s against the wall to play our best baseball,” Verlander said.
+“I expect nothing different moving forward from everybody in this locker room, including myself.
+And hopefully I get another opportunity to pitch and can do better.”

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sport